FaithAlone.net

 13 Wherefore the Lord said, Forasmuch as this people draw near me with their mouth, and with their lips do honour me, but have removed their heart far from me, and their fear toward me is taught by the precept of men:

-Muslims assert that verse 12 is a reference to Muhammad, who said "I cannot read", when told to read by the angel Gabriel, when Gabriel first appeared to him in a cave.
+Muslims assert that verse 12 is a reference to Muhammad, who said "I cannot read", when told to read by the angel Gabriel, when Gabriel first appeared to him in a cave - even though many translations of various accounts of the event render what he said "I do not recite".

-Muslims, this is one of the last passages that you would want to be about Muhammad.
+However, this is one of the last passages that a Muslim would want to be about Muhammad.
 In context, this is describing disobedient sinners who are spiritually blinded, and are rejecting what God is telling them to do.
-The ones that can read cannot understand, and the ones who can't read don't bother to learn, so the Lord says they "have removed their heart far from me".
+The ones that can read cannot understand, and the ones who cannot read do not bother to learn, so the Lord says they "have removed their heart far from me".

 This passage is quoted by Jesus Christ in the New Testament as representing hypocrites and false teachers, who taught man's commandments as if they were God's: